ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 #### Mapping element (spinner):

-The spinner mapping element will support displaying a spinner or spinner + text in a cell.
+The spinner mapping element will support displaying a spinner or spinner with text in a cell.
 A group row associated with a spinner mapping element will always display the spinner and text.

 _Component Name_